Shenzhen, Henan 2008

 Lunar New Year is only part of the Spring Festival, and I hope to return to China to experience more of the Festival.
 There are local variations of the celebrations across China, and for safety reasons people are not permitted to let off fireworks in some of the larger cities, where instead there are organised public fireworks displays.
 It is traditional for Chinese people to travel back to their families for Spring Festival, so anyone planning to visit China for Lunar New Year should book travel and accommodation well in advance.

-While in Xiangcheng we travelled to Kaifeng and Luoyang on a 2-day drive to look at historic sites.
-Kaifeng and Luoyang are in the north of Henan province, located east and west respectively of provincial capital Zhengzhou.
+For our two-day tour we travelled by car using Henan’s extensive expressway network.
 The expressways are signposted in both Chinese and English, and numerous brown-and-white tourist feature signs are found on the expressways and also in the towns and cities.
 From the number of features shown on many signs, months could be spent taking in all of the attractions that Henan has to offer, let alone the rest of China.
+For more information on Henan’s many attractions visit Amazing Henan.

 In Kaifeng city we visited Xiangguo Temple, the Dragon Pavilion and the Iron Pagoda.
-In Kaifeng, development is restricted to protect historic streetscapes and buildings and also the ancient city below.
+Development in Kaifeng is restricted to protect historic streetscapes and buildings and also the ancient city below.
 Flooding from the Yellow River has repeatedly impacted on Kaifeng, with the original 12th century city now 8-9 metres below ground.

 Xiangguo Temple (Galleries)